Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 Februari 2025 10.28.06 UTC
+- WIB: Minggu, 9 Februari 2025 11.26.38 UTC
-- WITA: Minggu, 9 Februari 2025 11.28.06 UTC
+- WITA: Minggu, 9 Februari 2025 12.26.38 UTC
-- WIT: Minggu, 9 Februari 2025 12.28.06 UTC
+- WIT: Minggu, 9 Februari 2025 13.26.38 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success